by

 outside attorneys and insisted on talking to the attorney.
 When she,

-appropriately, told him the "party line" that all media calls were to go the
+appropriately, told him the "party line" that all media calls

-PR director of the business (where he'd already called without success), he
+PR director of the business (where he'd already called without success),

 threatened her.
 He said that he would publish HER name as the one